 (G) Helps an individual enter or advance within a specific occupation or occupational cluster.
 Career pathways should:

-- Involve partnerships with employers to support participant educational and career advancement through on-the-job training, customized training, corporate training, incumbent worker training14, and other work-based training strategies. - Overcome barriers to entry to ensure that participants with diverse backgrounds and experience have the opportunity to enroll and succeed in a pathway.
+- Involve partnerships with employers to support participant educational and career advancement through on-the-job training, customized training, corporate training, incumbent worker training14, and other work-based training strategies. - Overcome barriers to entry to ensure that participants with diverse backgrounds and experience can enroll and succeed in a pathway.